diaomin/crnn-mxnet-chinese-text-recognition/README_en.md

   <img src="https://huggingface.co/datasets/breezedeus/cnocr-wx-qr-code/resolve/main/wx-qr-code.JPG" alt="WeChat Group" width="300px"/>
 </div>

-The authors also maintain **Planet of Knowledge** [**CnOCR/CnSTD Private Group**](https://t.zsxq.com/FEYZRJQ), welcome to join.
+The author also maintains **Planet of Knowledge** [**CnOCR/CnSTD Private Group**](https://t.zsxq.com/FEYZRJQ), welcome to join.
 The **Planet of Knowledge Private Group** will release some CnOCR/CnSTD related private materials one after another, including **more detailed training tutorials**, **unpublic models**, answers to problems encountered during usage, etc. This group also releases the latest research materials related to OCR/STD.
 In addition, **the author in the private group provides free training services for unique data twice a month**.

 ## Documentation